Static website hosting for Private.coffee Git repositories

 You can use static site generators like Hugo, Jekyll, or Eleventy.

-Just make sure your repository's pages
+Just make sure your repository's pages branch contains

 the built static files in the root directory.